AnyLog-co/documentation/deployments/Docker/operator_node_deployment_process.md

     "master": !ledger_conn
 }}>

-# check if cluster policy exists
+# check if policy exists
 policy = blockchain get cluster where name=!cluster_name and company=!company_name bring.first

-# declare policy if cluster DNE
+# declare policy if DNE
 if not !policy
 do blockchain prepare policy !new_policy do blockchain insert where policy=!new_policy and local=true and master=!ledger_conn